-Completed Accident Report Forms will be reviewed regularly by the H&S committee to ascertainthe nature of incidents that have occurred in the school and across the company.
+Completed Accident Report Forms will be reviewed regularly by the Head teacher to ascertain the nature of incidents that have occurred in the Organisation.
 This review will be in addition to any investigation of the circumstances surrounding each incident.

-All near misses must also be reported to line managers as soon as possible so that action canbe taken to investigate the causes and to prevent recurrence.
+All near misses must also be reported to Head Teacher / CEO / Head of Finance and Operations as soon as possible so that action can be taken to investigate the causes and to prevent recurrence.